-Do you keep hearing about people buying digital cats, NBA moments and virtual artwork of Donald Trump, but have no idea where they’re getting these NFTs from?
+Do you keep hearing about people buying digital cats, NBA moments and profile pics of cartoon apes, but have no idea where they’re getting these Non-fungible tokens (NFTs) from?
 Don’t worry, we’ve got you covered.

 What are NFT marketplaces?